British Rail Class 201: Preservation

-Hastings Diesels Limited owns thirteen non-mainline certified vehicles which are in various states of readiness.
+Hastings Diesels Limited owns thirteen vehicles which are in various states of readiness.
 Two of these are part restored trailer 60527 and unrestored motor coach 60001, which formed the motive power for the original unit 1001.
-They have said that there will be no serious work done to 60001 until work to motor coach 60019 is completed, as this one apparently needs less work done to it, which is cheaper, and returning 60000 Hastings to front line service is also finished.
+They have said that there will be no serious work done to 60001 until work to motor coach 60019 (60119) is completed, as this one apparently needs less work done to it, which is cheaper, and returning 60000 Hastings to front line service is also finished.

 One other vehicle survives, the former buffet car 60750, the only survivor of the Hither Green crash.
-It was taken into BR's Research division as RDB 975386 and heavily modified to test the tilt and suspension systems for the APT-P. Previously under restoration at the Electric Railway Museum, it moved to Shakerstone on the Battlefield Line in 2017.
+It was taken into BR's Research division as RDB 975386 and heavily modified to test the tilt and suspension systems for the APT-P. Previously under restoration at the Electric Railway Museum, it moved to Shackerstone on the Battlefield Line in 2017.